Not everyone knows what you know

 As I searched for examples of the ‘curse of knowledge’ the only ones I could find referenced experts who had difficulty explaining certain topics because they expected others to understand them as deeply as they do.
 However, this concept didn’t really seem to capture the feelings of my experience or ones shared with me.
 Oftentimes for people who identify as women it isn’t that we believe everyone should just know about a topic.
 Rather, it’s the feeling that the information we hold isn’t very unique or valuable, and therefore everyone probably does know it.

-we minimize what we know
+We minimize knows what you know

 I talk to students daily who share their knowledge and experiences regarding given topics and they often have no recognition of how brilliant or unique their understanding is.
 They minimize their expertise and downplay the ways in which they excel.
 I don’t think it’s the curse of knowledge, so much as it is that as people who identify as women we have learned not to take up too much space, not to ruffle any feathers and not to think too highly of ourselves.
 So even when we have brilliant and wonderful ideas and conversations to add to the world we somehow end up believing that it is mundane and unimportant; and therefore everyone must know it.